Nedlitex/Project-ArkDollDocs/AI/ai.md

     This design allows AI to be more aggressive when in high HP and more defensive when in low HP.

 - `AT_Offset` is a value carried by each action.
 AI can specify a negative number for each `Offensive` action in order to prevent it from attacking forever.
-AI can also set a flag `at_offset_reset` to reset this.
-Note that `Idle` action always reset this sum.

 - `AT_Acc_Rate` is a value representing the change to `AT` per second. `T_Action` represents the time spent in the current action.
 This can be used as a soft timer to force AI to do some `Offensive` action once a while.

+- AI can also set a flag `at_reset` to reset the `AT` back to `AT_Base`.

 ### Action Priority